onesteinbv/dns01/README.md

-These are tools to handle DNS-01 ACME challenges with a focus on Traefik (Lego), OpenProvider, and Kubernetes deployments.
+A toolkit to handle DNS-01 ACME challenges with a focus on Traefik (lego), Openprovider, and Kubernetes deployments.

 # Features